15th Annual Paine to Pain

 Risks: There are plenty of risks of running this event that we like to consider features of the trail and the race.
 Whining about trail conditions is strictly prohibited.
 You should read about some of the risks here.

 Catwalk Risks: The Leatherstocking Trail (miles 0.75 – 3.6) has a number of wooden catwalks, whose condition varies with their age and the weather.
-Boards can become damaged in storms, or jarred loose by other runners.
+Boards may be damaged in storms, or jarred loose by other runners.
 They are also very slippery when wet.
 Please stay in the center of these walks and do not pass while on them.
 Bide your time.
 Cool your jets.
 You’ll have more than ample opportunity to pass others in safer spots.

 Course Records: Men’s record, Matthew Baffuto (2022), 1:15:16.
 Women’s record, Shelbey Goose (2018), 1:28:35.
 Course records for all age groups, if you think you can snag one, are here: Course records and data.